FPGAsm/FPGAsm.github.io/_posts/2021-07-28-Insanity Jekyll Installation.markdown

 100MBytes of bullshit, just to translate markdown to html.
 This is complete garbage, and I can't believe I fell for it.
 I could've written something in Forth or Lisp if I cared, and I don't.
 Everyone says 'don't reinvent the wheel', but the wheel is inevitably 100Megabytes of shit code that does not work.

 Oh, now jekyll does not work on my main machine - it silently refuses to process this post.
-If you ever read this, it's probably because I found another static site generator.
+I will now delete jekyll and ruby and bundler and gems and all that garbage.
+At least Github will just publish all posts...

 No wonder everything on the web is buggy - with tools like these who needs enemas...